 With the launch of operations at this new electricity generation facility, we now have a total capacity of 101 MW in this country, making us the largest private electricity producer in the country.

-In Chile, CGE currently serves over 3 million customers in the electricity distribution business and over 815,021 homes through CGE Gas Natural.
-We also operate in the electricity transmission market; natural gas storage, transport and distribution; and in services and products related to these activities.
+We operate in the renewable generation and natural gas storage, transport and distribution; and in services and products related to these activities.

-Through CGE Gas Natural, we operate in the natural gas distribution business in Chile, specifically through Metrogas in the regions of Metropolitana, O'Higgins and Los Lagos; and through Gas Sur and Innergy Holdings in the region of Biobío.
+Through CGE Gas Natural, we serves over 815,021 homes through CGE Gas Natural and operate in the natural gas distribution business in Chile, specifically through Metrogas in the regions of Metropolitana, O'Higgins and Los Lagos; and through Gas Sur and Innergy Holdings in the region of Biobío.
 We also hold stakes in the Pacific Gas Pipeline and the GasAndes Gas Pipeline.

 We are the leading natural gas distribution company in Mexico.
 We provide services to 62 cities in the country, including Mexico City, representing a total of 1.7 million customers at the close of 2017.
 We also operate in the country's electricity generation sector, with an installed capacity of 2 GW in combined-cycle power plants and 234 MW in wind power.

 We began operating in the country in 1997, after obtaining a licence for the distribution of natural gas in the city of Toluca and towns including Lerma and Metepec.
 We also took over operations at the distribution companies Nuevo Laredo and Saltillo.
 In the following years, we won various public tenders that enabled us to begin natural gas distribution services in some of the most important cities in the country, such as Monterrey (the largest natural gas consumer in the country), Mexico City, Salamanca, Leon, Aguascalientes, San Luis Potosí and Zacatecas.